fractalide/fractalide-website-styx/data/site-partials/main.md

                 <div class="text-center">
                     <h2 class="text_blue fractal_blue">Fractalmarket</h2>
                     <p>
-                        We need to share dapps.
-Hyperflow connects to a dapp market called Fractalmarket.
-Fractalmarket lets people buy, sell and share Hyperflow dapps.
+                        Once dapps are developed, there needs to be a place where they can be shared.
+Hyperflow connects to a dapp market called Fractalmarket, where anyone can buy, sell and share Hyperflow dapps.
                     </p>
                     <a class="" href="/fractalmarket/">Learn more</a>
                 </div>